ThingSet/thingset.github.io/docs/spec/v0.6/appl_general_concept.md

 ### Publish-subscribe model

 Monitoring data is not intended for only a single device, but could be interesting for several devices (e.g. data logger and display).
 Thus, the monitoring data can be exchanged via a publish-subscribe messaging pattern to increase efficiency and avoid polling.
+Reports are used for this purpose.

-In contrast to MQTT, published messages are directly broadcast and there is no intermediate broker to store the messages.
-Published messages are not confirmed by recipients, so there is no guarantee if the message was received.
+In contrast to MQTT, reports are directly broadcast and there is no intermediate broker to store the messages.
+Reports are not confirmed by recipients, so there is no guarantee if the message was received.

 This model is mainly used for machine-to-machine (M2M) communication, e.g. to store measurements in a database.
 One dedicated application is the plug-and-play control of multiple energy sources and sinks in a renewable energy system.
 The details of the implementation are currently still work-in-progress.